hubiinetwork/nahmii-cli/README.md

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.

+### Start settlement challenges

+This will start necessary challenges for the intended stage amount 1 in ETH currency:

+    nahmii settle 1 ETH

+### Stage qualified settlements

+This will update stage balance(max withdrawal amount) according to the qualified settlement challenges:

+    nahmii stage ETH

+### Withdraw

+This will withdraw 1 ETH from staged balance to base layer:

+    nahmii withdraw 1 ETH